Emogenius: Production

 Game Show Network (GSN) first announced Emogenius at their 2017 upfront presentation in New York on March 17, 2017.
 The series premiered on June 14, 2017 with 20 of 40 taped episodes airing during its first run.
 The series is hosted by Internet and YouTube personality Hunter March, who is the grandson of the former host of The $64,000 Question, Hal March.
 GSN also produced an online version of the game, which can be played on the network's website.
-Game Show Enterprises, LLC serves as the series' production company, while executive producers include Craig Brooks and Larry Barron, the latter of whom serves the same role on GSN's Idiotest.
+Game Show Enterprises, LLC serves as the series' production company, while executive producers include Craig Brooks and Larry Barron, both of whom serve in the same role on GSN's Idiotest.

 Due to copyright logistics, GSN was forced to develop their own emoji designs for the series' usage.
 GSN Publicist Melissa Carr noted, "On the show, we have to develop our own set of emojis — the others are copyrighted.
 So they not only have to come up with our own emojis, they have to figure out a puzzle that gets you to Jim Carrey."
-The show has yet to be greenlit for a Season 2 premiere date/announcement.
+The show was not greenlit for a second season.